In Depth Baby Product Reviews Led by a Pediatrician

 We buy each stroller, refusing freebies from manufacturers to ensure complete independence.
 We then use each stroller for several months in the real world and perform tests in our lab.

-We Xplore was tested indoors and outdoors for maneuverability.
+The Xplore was tested indoors and outdoors for maneuverability.
+Credit: Abriah Wofford

 Why Trust GearLab

 We've been buying and testing strollers and all kinds of baby gear since 2013.
-We've tested over 90 products for double strollers hands-on, including the 18 in this review.
+We've hands-on tested over 94 products for double strollers, including the 20 in this review.
 This process is led by our founder, Dr. Juliet Spurrier.
 Dr. Spurrier is a mother of 2 and a board-certified pediatrician.
 The team includes our Senior Review Analyst, Bob Wofford, father of 7.
-Bob tests each stroller side-by-side in our lab for a true comparison process.
+Bob tests each stroller side by side in our lab for a proper comparison process.
 Wendy Schmitz, a Senior Review Editor and mother of 2, also helped during testing and analyzing the test results and worked with the team to select award winners and ranking of competitors.
 Molly Bradac got her stroller testing feet wet in the double stroller review update.
 The team's combined experience is over 30 years of stroller testing.

 Analysis and Test Results

 Finding an excellent double stroller for two can feel more challenging than chasing the little children you want to strap in it.
-We tested things like ease of use, maneuverability, comfort, and more to find the right stroller for your needs and budget.
+We tested various factors, including ease of use, maneuverability, comfort, and more, to find the right stroller for your specific needs and budget.

 Worse Value